 Hypertensive Crisis & The Blood Pressure Chart

-There are 5 blood pressure categories in the blood pressure chart.
-Each category has distinctive names and numbers for the 2 types of blood pressures, systolic and diastolic.
-Your blood pressure numbers determine what blood pressure category your reading falls into.
-It’s significant to note the words between systolic and diastolic numbers, and & or.
+It’s significant to note the words and/or between the systolic and diastolic numbers.
 It makes an important difference whether both numbers or just one of the numbers classify the BP range.
 For hypertensive crisis (and/or) it can be both numbers or just one of them.
-The categories on the chart from least serious to serious are:
+The categories on the BP chart from least serious to serious are:

 - High Blood Pressure Stage 1